robsterlini/robsterlini-frontend/src/journal/2016/parkrun-changed-my-life.md

 ---
 title: Parkrun changed my life
 date: 2016-08-03
 description: "The last two years have been a blur of running and self realisation, but simply put: my life has changed."
 layout: post
-tags: journal
 ---

 This post has been a long time coming.